denzivps/stellar-theme/README.md

 # theme installer

-This automated script allows you to install your thema effortlessly in just a few seconds.
+This automated script allows you to install your theme effortlessly in just a few seconds.

 ## How to Use
 To install the theme, simply run the following command: